stenvala/aws-cdk-legos/g2-python-step-functions/README.md

 }
 ```

-This would mean that there is 75% chance thet job is not done when we are in the main loop.
+This would mean that there is 75% chance thet job is not done when executing task in the main loop.

 ## Commands